2014 CONSUR Cup

 The 2014 CONSUR Cup was the inaugural year of the top division of Confederación Sudamericana de Rugby.
-Argentina are automatic seeds into the competition, with the top two teams from the 2013 South American Rugby Championship "A"; Chile and Uruguay playing alongside Los Pumas.
+Argentina were automatic seeds into the competition, with the top two teams from the 2013 South American Rugby Championship "A"; Chile and Uruguay playing alongside Los Pumas.

 Standings

 Pre-tournament rankings are in parentheses.
-Chile' and Uruguay' rankings will be as of 12 May 2014.
+Chile's and Uruguay's rankings were as of 12 May 2014.

 Matches

 The dates and venues were announced on 23 April.